Skip to main content

 Sol Gabetta posing

-Gabetta was Artiste étoile at the Lucerne Festival and continues drawing inspiration from a wide circle of collaborators at the Solsberg Festival, which flourishes under her committed artistic direction.
+A sought-after guest at leading festivals, Gabetta was Artiste étoile at the Lucerne Festival where she appeared with the Wiener Philharmoniker and Franz Welser-Möst, the Mahler Chamber Orchestra, and London Philharmonic Orchestra.
+She continues drawing inspiration from a wide circle of collaborators and musical encounters at the Solsberg Festival, which flourishes under her committed artistic direction.

 In recognition of her exceptional artistic achievements, Gabetta was honored with the European Culture Prize in 2022.
-She also received the Herbert von Karajan Prize in 2018 and the first OPUS Klassik Award for Instrumentalist of the Year in 2019.
-A Grammy Award nominee, she also received Gramophone’s Young Artist of the Year Award in 2010 and commendations at Moscow’s Tchaikovsky Competition.
+She also received the Herbert von Karajan Prize in 2018 and was awarded the first OPUS Klassik Award as Instrumentalist of the Year in 2019.
+She continues to build her extensive discography with SONY Classical, which includes a live recording of the cello concertos of Elgar and Martinů with the Berliner Philharmoniker, conducted by Simon Rattle and Krzysztof Urbański.